 Debra was a soldier.
 She was stationed a few hundred miles southwest of Kabul with the rest of The Royal Logistics Corps.
-Her job was to coordinate supply lines from advanced positions so they could get food in the frontline and ambulances up from backstage.
-She also handled com lines between the soldiers at the frontline and their superiors behind.
+Her job was to coordinate supply lines from advanced positions so they could get food to and supplies to the frontline and ambulances up from backstage.
+She also handled COMM lines between the soldiers at the frontline and their superiors behind.

 One fatal day they were out to interconnect a Joint Special Operations south of Kabul.
 There was an empty compound in some mountains they had planned to use as an advanced position.
 Debra told me how much she loved ramp riding in the Chinooks.
 Especially in the sunset.
 Of course, they were strapped in when sitting on the ramp.
 Any uncontrolled manoeuvre would easily make them fall off the helo if not strapped securely in.